mfreema5/HUM380-GameDesign/Gamification-paper/05-games-gamification.md

 The process of gamification is nearly always being applied on a digital platform, so for the purposes of this review and guide, only digital games are included in the discussion.

-What distinguishes a digital game from other applications is that a digital game creates meaningful play.
-The meaning that emerges from play is a product of the relationship within the game between actions and outcomes.
-There are two specific relationships required.
-The first is that actions must have immediate outcomes, for which the player can *discern* the outcome's causation and nature.
-The second is that the outcomes of actions must *integrate* with the outcomes of other actions in that they all have effects on the larger context of the over-all game.
+What distinguishes a digital game from non-game applications is that a digital game creates meaningful play.
+Meaningful play comes in part from allowing users to make “choices that influence the outcomes of events” (Ferrara 2012).
+That interaction between choices and outcomes can be broken down further: the actions a user chooses must have immediate outcomes, for which the player can *discern* the outcome's causation and nature.
+And the outcomes of actions must *integrate* with the outcomes of other actions in that they all have effects on the larger context of the over-all game.
 (Salen and Zimmerman 2004)

 Games create meaningful play by having actions with *integrated*, *discernable* outcomes.
-Another way to consider those relationships is to say that, in a game actions provide immediate *feedback*, which then helps the player in her *progress* toward a goal.
-The terms “feedback” and “progress” show up often in the literature about gamification, presumably because they map directly to the core characteristics of what distinguishes a game from undirected play.
+Another way to consider those relationships is to say that game actions provide immediate *feedback*, and the combined feedbacks determine the player's *progress* toward a goal.
+The terms “feedback” and “progress” show up often in the literature about gamification, presumably because they map directly to the core characteristics of what distinguishes a game from both undirected play and other non-games.

 ## What is gamification?